Jygsaw/comfortfood-next/README.md

 ## Demo
 https://comfortfood.onrender.com
-(note: May be slow to start up from hibernation.)
+(note: May be slow to start up from hibernation)

 ## TODO
-- [ ] integrate recipes endpoints with persistent storage
 - [ ] streamline endpoints with shared lib functions

 ## Next Steps